 Wild Ice Skating

-Wild ice skating is the latest must-do activity around Banff.
+Wild ice skating is one of the best free things to do in Banff in winter.
 Early each winter, visitors to Banff have an opportunity to ice skate on a crystal clear lake before it is covered with snow for the duration of winter.
 Often, the opportunity to go wild ice skating only lasts a few days or weeks, so you need to act quick when the window is open.

 Please be safe when enjoying wild ice skating around Banff National Park.
 According to Parks Canada, the lake ice needs to be 15 cm (6″) thick for walking or ice skating alone and 20 cm (8″) for ice skating parties or games.